Radio multifrequency observations of galaxy clusters. The Abell 399$-$401 pair

 \section{Introduction}

-Clusters of galaxies are located at the nodes of the cosmic web and formed by subsequent merging of smaller structures.
-These merger events are likely accelerating particles and amplifying magnetic fields in the intra-cluster medium, generating diffuse radio sources observed in clusters like radio halos and relics \citep[see][for recent reviews on the topic]{Brunetti2014,vanWeeren2019}.
-Although it is largely accepted that radio halos are generated by merger-induced turbulence \citep[e.g.,][]{Cassano2005,Brunetti16a,Pinzke17} and radio relics by shocks \citep[e.g.,][]{Hoeft07,Kang16}, several questions on the acceleration efficiency and, therefore, the details of the re-acceleration mechanism remain still open \citep[e.g.,][]{Brunetti16b,Wittor17}.
+Clusters of galaxies are located at the nodes of the cosmic web and formed by subsequent merging of smaller structures (e.g.~groups or clusters of galaxies).
+These merger events likely accelerate particles and amplify magnetic fields in the intra-cluster medium that generate diffuse radio sources in the form of radio halos and relics \citep[see][for recent reviews on the topic]{Brunetti2014,vanWeeren2019}.
+Radio halos and relics are observed at the centre and periphery of galaxy clusters, respectively, through diffuse synchrotron emission.
+Although it is largely accepted that radio halos are generated by merger-induced turbulence \citep[e.g.,][]{Cassano2005,Brunetti16a,Pinzke17} and radio relics are created by shocks \citep[e.g.,][]{Hoeft07,Kang16}, several questions on the acceleration efficiency and, therefore, the details of the re-acceleration mechanism remain still open \citep[e.g.,][]{Brunetti16b,Wittor17}.

-The A\,$399-$A\,401 pair holds a special position in the cluster landscape.
+The A\,$399-$A\,401 pair has a special place in the cluster landscape.
 It is a local pair \citep[$z = 0.0718$ and $z = 0.0737$, respectively,][]{Oegerle2001}, separated by a projected distance of $\sim 3$~Mpc.
-Their masses are $5.7 \times 10^{14}$~M$_\odot$ and $9.3 \times 10^{14}$~M$_\odot$ respectively, with similar gas temperatures, $kT \approx 7$ and 8~keV respectively \citep{Fujita1996, Fabian1997, Markevitch1998}, with a filament of X-ray emitting gas in the interconnecting region \citep{Akamatsu17}.
+The masses of the A\,$399-$A\,401 pair are $5.7 \times 10^{14}$~M$_\odot$ and $9.3 \times 10^{14}$~M$_\odot$, with similar gas temperatures of $kT \approx 7$ and 8~keV respectively \citep{Fujita1996, Fabian1997, Markevitch1998}.
+It has a filament of X-ray emitting gas in the interconnecting region \citep{Akamatsu17}.
 Both X-ray and optical observations \citep{Bonjean18} indicate that the system is likely in the early phase of a merging event.
-Observations of the Sunyaev-Zeldovich effect confirmed the presence of a connecting bridge between the two clusters, with a $4.3 \times 10^{-4}$~cm$^{-3}$ gas density \citep{Bonjean18}.
+Observations of the Sunyaev-Zeldovich effect \citep{Bonjean18,Hincks22} confirmed the presence of a connecting bridge between the two clusters, with a $4.3 \times 10^{-4}$~cm$^{-3}$ gas density \citep{Bonjean18}.